samply/bridgehead/README.md

 SITE_NAME and SITE_ID can be set to the chosen name for your site, e.g. "your-site-name".
 OPERATOR_* should be set to values appropriate for the administrator of your site.

+Once you have made your changes, these will need to be reviewed by members of our team before you can proceed with the installation.

 ### Base Installation

 First, get the Bridgehead: